django-webpack/django-webpack-loader/README.md

 - `LOADER_CLASS` is the fully qualified name of a python class as a string that holds the custom webpack loader.
 This is where behavior can be customized as to how the stats file is loaded.
 Examples include loading the stats file from a database, cache, external url, etc. For convenience, `webpack_loader.loaders.WebpackLoader` can be extended.
 The `load_assets` method is likely where custom behavior will be added.
 This should return the stats file as an object.

+- `WEBPACK_CHUNK_URL_USE_PUBLIC_PATH` (Default: `True`) is a flag that enables using the webpack's [publicPath](https://webpack.js.org/guides/public-path/) config as the chunk URL.
+Setting this to false may be useful if you are using both publicPath and a S3Storage with a custom domain.

 - `SKIP_COMMON_CHUNKS` is a flag which prevents already generated chunks from being included again in the same page.
 This should only happen if you use more than one entrypoint per Django template (multiple `render_bundle` calls).
 By enabling this, you can get the same default behavior of the [HtmlWebpackPlugin](https://webpack.js.org/plugins/html-webpack-plugin/).
 The same caveats apply as when using `skip_common_chunks` on `render_bundle`, see that section below for more details.

 Here's a simple example of loading from an external url: